 Maritime Workers’ Rights

 The injured worker who won a settlement took advantage of his rights as a maritime worker.
-If you work in this industry, a set of maritime laws protects you and provides you with a way to get compensation in the event of an injury.
+If you work in this industry, a set of maritime laws protects you and provides a way to get compensation in the event of an injury.

-Before you accept any agreements from your employer, let a professional and experienced maritime lawyer guide your next steps.
-A maritime company may try to give you less than you are really owed, so rely on this professional to make sure you get what you need.
+Before you accept any agreements from your employer, contact a professional and experienced maritime lawyer to guide your next steps.
+A maritime company may try to give you less than you are owed, so rely on this professional to ensure you get what you need.